RijulGulati/yt-audio/README.md

 yt-audio is a command-line program that is used download and manage audio from youtube.com.
 It is a youtube-dl wrapper program, which means it uses youtube-dl as backend for downloading audio. yt-audio tries to make audio/playlist management easy for users.
 It is cross-platform (Windows/Linux/MacOS).

 ### Features
-- Configure/Setup your own command-line arguments for managing playlists (See [usage](link) below)
+- Configure/Setup your own command-line arguments for managing titles/playlists (See [usage](link) below)
-- Ability to save every audio/playlist to a different directory (directory specified in argument).
+- Ability to save each audio/playlist to a different directory (directory specified in argument).
 - Option to keep track of already-downloaded playlist titles **with or without archive file**.
 - Manage single/playlist audio(s).